samof76/samof76.github.io/_posts/2025-10-25-aws-diwali-outage.md

 #### So there’s no circular loop like:

 ```
-DynamoDB → DNS system → DynamoDB
+DynamoDB -> DNS system -> DynamoDB
 ```

 If that were the case, the service could never bootstrap DNS during a recovery.
-AWS explicitly stated that the **DNS Enactor “is designed to have minimal dependencies to allow for system recovery in any scenario.”**
+AWS explicitly stated that the **DNS Enactor "is designed to have minimal dependencies to allow for system recovery in any scenario."**
 That line is their assurance that the Enactor can still run, update Route 53, and heal DNS even if DynamoDB itself is degraded.

 #### The boundary instead looks like